The Nest

 • High-Rent High Income-Deregulation.

-Under High-Rent Vacancy Deregulation, a landlord could deregulate a vacant apartment if a potential tenant moved into an empty unit and the legal price rose above $2,774.76.
-Deregulation would apply if the new tenant’s lease were below the threshold as long as the legal threshold was above.
+Under High-Rent Vacant Apartment Deregulation, a landlord could deregulate a vacant apartment if a potential tenant moved into an empty unit and the legal price rose above $2,774.76.
+Deregulation would apply if the new tenant’s lease was below the threshold as long as the legal threshold was above.

 In the past, owners could deregulate an occupied unit if the rent exceeded the following: